MoeskerDev/ms-project3-glossary/README.md

 ----
 ## Design choices
 ### Fonts
-- Materialize uses Roboto 2.0 font and I .
+- Materialize uses Roboto 2.0 font and I proceeded with that font since it is a clear enough font for the purpose of my app.
 ### Icons
 - All icons have the purpose to add or explicitly visually show the purpose of the related elements.
 ### Colours